matype/stylefmt/README.md

 </p>
 <br>

-stylefmt is a tool that automatically formats your stylesheets.
+stylefmt is a tool that automatically formats CSS according to [stylelint](http://stylelint.io/) rules.

 stylefmt'd code is: